reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/ListFormatting_MultiLineTextField.md

 ---
-title: "ListFormatting Expand Multi Line Text"
+title: "Enhance List Formatting for Multi-Line Text Fields"
-date: 2023-10-18T13:40:12+01:00
+date: 2023-12-13T13:40:12+01:00
 tags: ["List formatting","JSON","HTML","CSS", "MultiLineText"]
-featured_image: '/posts/images/PowerAutomate_EmailHtmlGotchas/div_email_owa.PNG'
+featured_image: '/posts/images/ListFormatting_MultiLineTextField/MultiLineViewMore.PNG'
-draft: true
+draft: false
 ---

-# Expand Multi Line Text using column formatting
+# Enhance List Formatting for Multi-Line Text Fields

 ## Summary

 The following sample shows how you can view more of a truncated multi line text column on hover.
+Column formatting in SharePoint is a powerful tool to customize how data is displayed.
+Multi-line text fields, however, present unique challenges when applying these formats.
+This guide explores a method to expand truncated multi-line text on hover and discusses its limitations.

 ![Screenshot of sample](../images/ListFormatting_MultiLineTextField/MultiLineViewMore.png)

-## View requirements
+## Understanding the Concept
+The objective is to provide users with a preview of truncated text and enable expansion on hover.
+This can be achieved using JSON-based column formatting in SharePoint.

+### Implementation

-- This format can be applied to multi line text column.
+This format can be applied to multi line text plain text column.

 ```JSON
 {